-Today we leave the Pilgrim’s Way and head deep into the beautiful Kent Downs.
+Today we head deep into the beautiful Kent Downs.
 Here are unspoilt villages, woods, parkland and a lovely church designed by Pugin’s son Edward.

-Leaving the Pilgrim’s Way may seem eccentric but we have good reason.
-This path takes us to Canterbury via Faversham – a charming old town on the Chaucer route and home to the shrine of St Jude.
-It is also much quieter, being away from the M20.
+The path takes us to Canterbury via Faversham – a charming old town on the Chaucer route and home to the shrine of St Jude.

 Augustus Pugin was a leading light in the Gothic Revival, part of the romantic reaction against soul-less industrialisation and the perceived failure of enlightenment ideas in the French Revolution.
 He saw gothic architecture as christian architecture – an idea that gained such acceptance that even today this style seems the natural one for church buildings.
 His most famous work was on the Houses of Parliament and Big Ben.
 However, the buildings closest to his heart were his house and the adjacent church of St Augustine’s in Ramsgate.
 From this spot, near to where St Augustine came ashore in 597, he designed buildings that expressed the beauty and humanity of pre-reformation society.